ampache/ampache/docs/API-JSON-methods.md

 ### timeline

-This get an user timeline
+This gets a user's timeline

 | Input      | Type    | Description                                       | Optional |
 |------------|---------|---------------------------------------------------|---------:|